 Next morning we rented a bike there and went to Vijaynagar and Radhanagar beaches, did some more sightseeing.
 (Do check high tide timings before going) Radhanagar is one of the most beautiful beaches in Asia and is ranked 6th on the list.
 A beach surrounded by lush green trees on one side, crystal blue water on the other and softest of sands, it ought to be most beautiful.
 During our stay in Havelock, the weather was cloudy with some shower (that's why they call it offseason, to enjoy the beach or scuba dive).

 Nonetheless, we enjoyed it to the fullest.
 And if you are interested they also offer "swimming with elephants" for Rs.
 1700 per head at Radhanagar beach, a Spanish guy at the resort informed us.
 The rest of our time was spent on the private resort beach hanging out with other people there.

 Finally, the trip to Andaman was over, it was time to pack our bags and come home with a heavy heart full of amazing memories.

-- If you are going all by yourself, book ticket to Havelock and Wandoor Marine National Park the day you reach Port Blair.
+- If you are going all by yourself, book a ticket to Havelock and Wandoor Marine National Park the day you reach Port Blair.

 - If you have a budget constraint don't go for fancy hotels in Port Blair instead spend generously in Havelock.
-Do not rely on people of Andaman for the distance between 2 places, but you can't rely on GPS either as there will hardly be any network coverage.
+Do not rely on the people of Andaman for the distance between 2 places, but you can't rely on GPS either as there will hardly be any network coverage.